Spooky-Action-Developers/Project-Ironclad/PULL_REQUEST.md

+# Pull Request Template

+Please follow this template when creating a PR in order to accurately express the necessary information to gauge whether or not this can be added to the project.

 * **Please check if the PR fulfills these requirements**
 - [ ] The commit message follows our guidelines
 - [ ] Tests for the changes have been added (for bug fixes / features)